Infernolia/Infernolia.github.io/_pages/about.md

 - April 2022: Paper accepted at CVPR 2022 V4AS!
 - August 2021: Paper accepted at ICCV 2021 ABAW!
 - June 2021: Paper accepted at SIGKDD 2021 epiDAMIK 4.0!
 - October 2021: Served as reviewer at NIPS 2021 Algorithmic Fairness through the Lens of Causality and Robustness Workshop!
+Link: https://proceedings.mlr.press/v171/schrouff22a/schrouff22a.pdf.
 - October 2021: Served as reviewer at NIPS 2021 Machine Learning for Systems Workshop!

 ---